 Another important open government practice in Shweir, in place since 2010, is the publication of the Council’s minutes of decisions on the municipality building, on its website and its Facebook page.
 The latter has allowed for this sharing of information to become more interactive, as citizens have asked about the rationale for certain Council decisions on the platform, allowing for initial dialogue.
 These are not published in Byblos as of the time of writing in early 2020.

 In both municipalities, the Council publishes information about ongoing projects in the municipality and their status of completion, as well as the municipal plans and strategy.
-To ensure that this practice continues, the municipalities could embed the approach to publishing information about projects, and subsequently, about how citizens can participate in or offer feedback/complaints about Council decisions in to their respective Open Government Strategies.
+To ensure that this practice continues, the municipalities could embed the approach to publishing information about projects, and subsequently, about how citizens can participate in or offer feedback/complaints about Council decisions into their respective Open Government Strategies.

 In Shweir, where there is a specific person in the administration responsible for ATI requests, the municipality has responded to access to information requests in a timely manner.
 It was discussed in the previous section that Byblos could assign responsibilities for ATI to an individual or office in the municipality to ensure that requests are handled and responded to in a timely manner.